Particular/docs.particular.net/persistence/cosmosdb/saga-concurrency_pessimistic-locking_CosmosDB_[1.1,].partial.md

 CosmosDB does not support pessimistic locking natively.
 The behavior is based on a spin lock that tries to acquire a lease on a resource by performing `Container.PatchItemStreamAsync` method.

+> [!NOTE]
-NOTE: It is recommended to choose pessimistic concurrency over optimistic concurrency whenever a saga is experiencing a high number of optimistic concurrency control errors.
+> It is recommended to choose pessimistic concurrency over optimistic concurrency whenever a saga is experiencing a high number of optimistic concurrency control errors.

+> [!NOTE]
-NOTE: When using pessimistic locking with provisioned throughput it is important to understand the additional patch operation attempts that are issued during the saga loading attempt will lead to higher RU usage.
+> When using pessimistic locking with provisioned throughput it is important to understand the additional patch operation attempts that are issued during the saga loading attempt will lead to higher RU usage.
 It is important to set the lease lock acquisition minimum and maximum refresh delay according in alignment with the saga contention scenarios to avoid using too much unnecessary RUs.

 ### Pessimistic concurrency control settings